Siel DK70: Description

-It is very similar to a Korg Poly-800, in that it operates like an analog synth, but its oscillators, LFO and envelope generators are all digital.
-Like the Poly-800, the DK-70 has eight oscillators/voices, but all the voices are mixed together through a single "monophonic" analog lowpass filter which was shared for all voices.
+The DK70 is the cut-down little brother of the Siel DK80.
+It is often compared to the Korg Poly-800, to which it is conceptually similar, but while is had a similar appearance and used a very similar digital interface (even "sharing" the extended envelope parameters of break-point and slope) it is no clone.
+It operates like an analog synth, but its envelope generators and LFOs are all digital and its oscillators use a digitally-controlled divide-down organ chip.
+The DK-70 has eight "oscillators", but all the voices are mixed together through a single "monophonic" analog lowpass filter which was shared for all voices.
+Similar "paraphonic" arrangements were used in instruments like the ARP Omni.
+While the DK70 offers similar features and settings to the Korg Poly 800, it appeared several years later, has a different chipset and sound and offers additional features like two LFOs, memory cartridges and accepts velocity response over MIDI.

 Like a monophonic synthesizer, the filter was switchable between single or multiple modes.
 In single mode, the first key pressed triggers the filter envelope, and unless all keys are released, the filter does not re-trigger.
 In multi mode, each key pressed in turn triggers the filter envelope, even if other keys are still pressed down.

-The oscillators are called "DCOs", and the envelope generated called a DEG (for Digital Envelope Generator).
-Digital components were much cheaper at the time and this allowed the DK70 to approximate the sound of an analog synth, but have 8 note polyphony without being cost prohibitive to the average user.
+The oscillators are called "DCOs", and the envelope generators called DEG (for Digital Envelope Generator).
+Digital components were much cheaper at the time and using digital access and control, an (SGS M112) organ chip and a single (SSM2045) VCF, the DK70 could approximate the sound of an analog synth, but have 8 note polyphony without being cost prohibitive to the average user.